 To sum up all the advantages of using the relational database over any other type of database, a relational database helps in maintaining the data integrity, data accuracy, reduces data redundancy to minimum or zero, data scalability, data flexibility and facilitates makes it easy to implement security methods.
 Above all, a Relational Database Management system is a simpler database model, both to design and implement.

 This is a guide to the Relational Database Advantages.
-Here we discuss the introduction and top 8 advantages of Relational Database in detail.
+Here we discuss the basic concept with top 8 advantages of Relational Database in detail.
 You may also look at the following articles to learn more-